pragmint/open-practices/capabilities/visual-management.md

 ### Shift Teams To Track Outcomes Instead of Outputs

-It’s easy to default to tracking what’s easy to count -- tickets closed, lines of code, story points.
+It’s easy to default to tracking what’s easy to count: tickets closed, lines of code, story points.
 But these are outputs, not outcomes.
 To drive meaningful improvement, displays should connect work to its impact: customer behavior, system reliability, revenue generated, or time to resolve issues.
 When teams see the impact of their work, they can make smarter trade-offs and course-correct faster.

 ### Set Work-in-Process Limits